uphold/docs/_authentication.md

 You can use Basic Authentication by providing your username or email and password combination.

-If you have OTP (One Time Password, also known as Two-Factor Authentication) enabled, then you will get an HTTP 401 (Unauthorized) response, along with the HTTP header `OTP-Token: Required`.
-You will then automatically receive an SMS, or Push Notification with your verification code, depending on whether you have the Authy app installed or not.
-Then execute the command above again, this time passing your OTP verification code as a header, like so: `OTP-Token: <OTP-Token>`.
+If OTP (One Time Password, also known as Two-Factor Authentication) is required, then you will get an HTTP 401 (Unauthorized) response, along with the HTTP header `OTP-Token: Required`.
+Execute the command above again, this time passing your OTP verification code as a header, like so: `OTP-Token: <OTP-Token>`.